airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 As long as you are aware of the issue, it usually isn't a big deal.
-For more in-depth look at byte order issues, you should read DAV's Endian FAQ at http://www.rdrop.com/\~cary/html/endian_faq.html, especially the article "On Holy Wars and a Plea for Peace" by Daniel Cohen.
+For more in-depth look at byte order issues, you should read DAV's Endian FAQ at http://www.rdrop.com/~cary/html/endian_faq.html, especially the article "On Holy Wars and a Plea for Peace" by Daniel Cohen.

-Converting Numbers for Display
+Converting Numbers for Display {#converting-numbers-for-display}
 ------------------------------

 So far, we have been unable to display any number stored to the user,